-The Model quantified the cost of the Program for the federal Treasury at \$203 per \$1,000 of investment in supe flow-through shares by individuals.
+The Model quantified the cost of the Program for the federal Treasury at \$203 per \$1,000 of investment in sup flow-through shares by individuals.

-This amount first took into account the cost for the federal Treasury of the investor's reduction of income tax that results from the deduction of flow-through mining expenses granted by the principal-business corporation Effectively, the renunciation of \$1,000 of flow-through mining expenditures by the corporation translates into a dollar-for-dollar deduction for the investing shareholder.
-Based on the assumptions previously described, the Model evaluated the cost of this \$1,000 deduction at \$280, considering a weighted average highest federal marginal tax rate for 2015 of 28%.
+This amount first took into account the cost for the federal Treasury of the investor's reduction of income tax that results from the deduction of flow-through mining expenses granted by the principal-business corporation.
+Effectively, the renunciation of \$1,000 of flow-through mining expenditures by the corporation translates into a dollar-for-dollar deduction for the investing shareholder.
+Based on the assumptions previously described, the Model evaluated the cost of this \$1,000 deduction at \$280, considerin a weighted average highest federal marginal tax rate for 2015 of 28%.

 Secondly, the cost for the federal Treasury of the METC was added to the overall cost of the Program.
-The
+The flow-through share issuance

+now through share issuance

-Direct cost of the Program for the federal Treasury per \$1,000 of super flow-through share issuance Reduction of income tax of \$280 28% individual investors 14% 42%
+Reduction of income tax of individual investors \$280 28%

+METC \$140 14%

+Total \$420 42%